-Which means, people are ready to give in all their life details to some random person who is working at Google but not to known people.
+This means people are ready to give in all their life details to some random person who is working at Google but not too known people.
 So much for absolute security here.
-Beside, people have so many things shared on google plus, drive, keeper notes, gmail contacts, synchronized play store and stuff.
+Besides, people have so many things shared on google plus, drive, keeper notes, Gmail contacts, synchronized play store and stuff.

 The final impact of this becomes like a drug to an addict.
 You may wish to leave it, but you can’t inspite of knowing everything.
-Because socializing is more important to people that privacy, which is the ultimate reason for their accounts to get hacked.
-Just think, what would happen if some random person hacks into your account.
+Because socializing is more important to people than privacy, which is the ultimate reason for their accounts to get hacked, just think, what would happen if some random person hacks into your account.

 He/she (the hacker) would know each and everything about your life.
 This will ultimately lead to identity theft.
-Beside, if some person has physical access to your computer, or even your browser, then there is a 99% possibility that he has access to eveything.
+Besides, if some person has physical access to your computer or even your browser, then there is a 99% possibility that he has access to everything.
 Try to do this:

-- Click on the settings tab on top-right side which seems like a three-line button
+- Click on the settings tab on the top-right side, which seems like a three-line button.

 - It will show you a manage passwords tab right below.
 Click on that and lo and behold.
 Here are all your passwords you ever saved knowingly or unknowingly.